Let us clarify how to get divorced in Italy.

 - the law of the State of nationality of either spouse at the time the agreement is reached.

-In the absence of choice by the parties, divorce and legal separation will be subject to the Italian law.
+In the absence of choice by the parties, divorce and legal separation will be subject to the law of the State:

 According to Italian law, the spouses can obtain a divorce on one of the following grounds: